simontran9/crawfish/docs/tour_of_crawfish.md

 ### Containers

-Abstract data types are supported with the most common operations — access, insertion, deletion, and sometimes, updates.
+Abstract data types are supported with the most common operations: access, insertion, deletion, and sometimes, updates.

 - `ArrayList`: a list backed by a dynamic array
 - `SinglyLinkedList`: a list backed by a singly linked list